Sight Loss and Visual Impairments

 Aids and Equipment

-- Disability North -you can try equipment at their Independent Living Centre
+- Disability North where you can try out equipment

 - equipment such as personal loops to help hear the TV, portable doorbells, liquid level indicators, or talking clocks.